sujato/drafts/general-introduction.md

   - **Saṁyutta Nikāya** (Linked Discourses)
   - **Aṅguttara Nikāya** (Numbered Discourses)
   - Khuddaka Nikāya (Minor Discourses)
-- Abhidhamma Piṭaka (Basket of Systematc Treatises)
+- Abhidhamma Piṭaka (Basket of Systematic Treatises)

 Similar collections exist in ancient Chinese translations, and substantial parts of them are found in Sanskrit and Tibetan.
-SuttaCentral hosts almost all of these texts and provides comprehensive parallels that show the connections between them.
+SuttaCentral hosts almost all of these and provides comprehensive parallels that show the connections between them.
 A comparative understanding of the full range of texts is essential for a serious study of early Buddhism.

 There are many reasons, though, why the Pali texts will always retain a special place for those who wish to understand what the Buddha taught:

 - They are the only scriptures which we possess in full in an early Indic dialect.
 - They are accompanied by an extensive and detailed set of ancient commentaries (*aṭṭhakathā*).
-- They are the central scriptures of a living tradition, the Theravāda school found in Sri Lanka, Thailand, Myanmar, Bangladesh, Cambodia, Laos, and Vietnam.
+- They are the central scriptures of a living tradition, the Theravāda school found in Sri Lanka, Thailand, Myanmar, Bangladesh, Cambodia, Laos, India, China, and Vietnam.
-- They are, for the most part, linguistically clear, well-edited, and highly readable.
+- They are, for the most part, linguistically clear, well-edited, and readily comprehensible.

 For these reasons the Pali texts have been translated multiple times, and form the main basis for our understanding of early Buddhism.

 And among the Pali texts, it is the four *nikāyas* that command the most attention.
-It is there that we find extensive and definitive explanations of Buddhist teachings, as well as the living personality of the Buddha and his immediate disciples.
+It is here that we find extensive and definitive explanations of Buddhist teachings, as well as the living personality of the Buddha and his immediate disciples.

-By comparison, the <cite>Vinaya Piṭaka</cite> is primarily of interest for understanding the monastic communities, as well as providing much information about the history and social background.
+By comparison, the Vinaya Piṭaka is primarily of interest for understanding the monastic communities, as well as providing much information about the history and social background.
 But it contains only limited doctrinal content.
-The <cite>Abhidhamma Piṭaka</cite> is highly specialized and somewhat later.
+The Abhidhamma Piṭaka is made up of systematic treatises that were composed in the centuries following the Buddha’s passing.
 And the books of the Khuddaka Nikāya are very mixed.
 Some fairly short books are (mostly verse) supplements to the main four *nikāyas* (the Dhammapada, Udāna, Itivuttaka, Sutta Nipāta, Theragāthā, and Therīgāthā).
 However, most of the books in this collection are later, and represent a phase of Buddhism a few centuries after the Buddha.

-So  the four *nikāyas*  are the starting point for an understanding of the Buddha’s teachings.
-The purpose of these introductions is to give the reader enough background to get oriented among these texts.
+I have prepared these introductions in order to ease a student into an understanding of the *nikāyas*.
+This general introduction is meant to be read first, as it covers a variety of issues that are common to all the *nikāyas*.
+The four *nikāyas* are a highly unified body of texts, sharing most of the significant doctrinal passages.
+The general information presented here is fleshed out in individual essays on each of the four *nikāyas*, which may be read in any order, and which highlight the shifts in emphasis and orientation from one collection to the next.

-I will avoid going into the doctrines in this general introduction, and instead, summaries of major doctrinal themes may be found in the introduction to the Saṁyutta.
+Summaries of major doctrinal themes may be found in the introduction to the Saṁyutta, rather than here.
 But I would urge a degree of caution when it comes to summaries.
 There have been plenty of attempts at summarizing the doctrines of the early texts that are quite fine as far as summaries go.
 But the true joy of the suttas is in the undigested teachings, in that raw moment when the Buddha encounters a person in suffering and helps them, not by giving them a digested abstract, but by reaching out to them as people.
 I feel that it’s better to let a general understanding of the teachings emerge from such moments.

-In this general introduction I will give an overview, aiming to ease a student into reading the suttas by addressing some common questions.
-I avoid giving too many examples, as it could easily become very long.
-Rather, the general information presented here is fleshed out in individual essays on each of the four *nikāyas*, which are to be be read after this essay.
-For the most part, the four *nikāyas* are a highly unified body of texts, sharing most of the significant doctrinal passages.
-However, there are significant shifts in emphasis and orientation from one collection to the next, which will be discussed in the essays for each collection.

 <small>Among students of the suttas, the names of these collections are often abbreviated to “Dīgha”, “Majjhima”, and so on, just as the word “Sutta” is often omitted from sutta titles.
 Strictly speaking, it’d be best to use the Pali title when referring to the original text, and the translated title when referring to the translation; but this distinction is often overlooked.</small>